 - What Costs are Involved with Partnering with EmployabilityUK?

 Gateway providers, EmployabilityUK included, do not charge up-front fees.
 However, we do subtract an amount from the £1,500 grant associated with each placement to cover the costs of the employability skills wraparound.
-Costs are based on a sliding scale depending on the number of placements required and starts from £500 per candidate.

 We also receive a payment directly from the government for acting as your Kickstart Gateway.